Basic Tray Set Up Dental

 V. Maintaining Sterility and Infection Control

-Maintaining sterility is paramount in dental procedures.
+Maintaining sterility is very important in dental procedures.
 Strict adherence to infection control protocols is crucial during every step of the tray setup process.
 This includes:

 • Pre-Sterilization Cleaning: Instruments must be thoroughly cleaned before sterilization to remove debris and organic matter.
 Ultrasonic cleaners are commonly used for this purpose.